paulhamsh/SparkIOBLE/README.md

 # SparkIOBLE

 Credit to Evgeniy Aslovskiy (copych/BLE_Spark_pedal on github) for showing how to get BLE incoporated into the SparkComms class.

 New version of SparkIO now using BLE (optional)

 Key differences from SparkIO:

 - There is no class for SparkComms - it is now just a library
-- You need to call start_bt with a boolean parament start_bt(false)- false uses bluetooth serial start_bt(true) - true uses BLE
+- You need to call start_bt with a boolean parameter
+      start_bt(false)- false uses bluetooth serial
+      start_bt(true) - true uses BLE